The Bachman Books: Editions

-The US editions of this collection and the novel Rage were allowed to go out of print by the author and publisher because of the Heath High School shooting.
+The US editions of this collection and the novel Rage were taken out of print by the author and publisher in 1997.
+This decision was made after a wave of school shootings that were perpetrated by individuals who were allegedly influenced after having read the novel, with the 1997 Heath High School shooting being the latest incident that influenced the author's decision.
 The remaining three novels are still in print and are published as separate books.

 The Bachman Books is still in print in the United Kingdom although it no longer contains Rage.
-In a footnote to the preface of the more recent Bachman novel Blaze (dated 30 January 2007) King wrote of Rage: "Now out of print, and a good thing."
+In a footnote to the preface of the more recent Bachman novel Blaze (dated 30 January 2007), King wrote of Rage: "Now out of print, and a good thing."
+King elaborated on his decision to allow Rage to go out of print in his 2013 essay, Guns.